Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Abstract

 \section{Abstract}

 The infamous numerical sign problem poses a fundamental obstacle to particle-based stochastic Wigner simulations in high dimensional phase space.
 Although the existing particle annihilation via uniform mesh significantly alleviates the sign problem when dimensionality D $\le$ 4, the mesh size grows dramatically when D $\ge$ 6 due to the curse of dimensionality and consequently makes the annihilation very inefficient.
 In this paper, we propose an adaptive particle annihilation algorithm, termed Sequential-clustering Particle Annihilation via Discrepancy Estimation (SPADE), to overcome the sign problem.
-SPADE follows a divide-and-conquer strategy: Adaptive clustering of particles via controlling their number-theoretic discrepancies and independent random matching in each group, and it may learn the minimal amount of particles that can accurately capture the non-classicality of the Wigner function.
+SPADE follows a divide-and-conquer strategy: Adaptive clustering of particles via controlling their number-theoretic discrepancies and independent random matching in each cluster.
+The target is to alleviate the oversampling problem induced by the over-partitioning of phase space and capture the non-classicality of the Wigner function simultaneously.
 Combining SPADE with the variance reduction technique based on the stationary phase approximation, we attempt to simulate the proton-electron couplings in 6-D and 12-D phase space.
 A thorough performance benchmark of SPADE is provided with the reference solutions in 6-D phase space produced by a characteristic-spectral-mixed scheme under a $73^3 \times 80^3$ uniform grid, which fully explores the limit of grid-based deterministic Wigner solvers.

 {\bf AMS subject classifications:} 81S30; 60J85; 65C05; 62G09; 35Q40

 {\bf Keywords:} Wigner equation; branching random walk; negative particle method; sign problem; particle annihilation; Coulomb interaction